ZQ-jhon/internal-conference/README.md

 # internal-conference
-How to deploy on github
+How to deploy on github and continue intergration